 The FDA regards Vitamin D2 and Vitamin D3 as equal.
 That means 1000 units – I mean 25 mcg – of Vitamin D2 is equal to 25 mcg of Vitamin D3.

-As we’ve covered in our Vitamin D article and video we still believe Vitamin D3 is better than D2.
+As we’ve covered in our Vitamin D article, we still believe Vitamin D3 is better than D2.
 There are lots of reasons, but it has to do with how your body handles D3.
 Vitamin D3 will keep your blood levels up for longer in between doses than Vitamin D2 will.
 On top of this, Vitamin D3 is often cheaper and easier to find.

 Niacin Label Changes and a Pearl

 Niacin, a B Vitamin found in foods such as almonds, has an impact on cholesterol markers.
 It’s a common supplement, either by itself or included in B-Complexes and Multivitamins.